duck-bongos/duck-bongos/README.md

 - 👋 Hi, I’m @duck-bongos
 - 🤓 I'm a machine learning engineer 🤓
-- 👀 I’m interested in ... { Machine Learning, Empathetic Programming Practices, APIs, Responsible AI in Medicine }
+- 👀 I’m interested in ... { Using Python as an API for more performant languages, Empathetic Programming Practices, Developer UX, APIs, Responsible AI in Medicine }
-- 🌱 I’m currently learning ... { OCR system design, Web APIs in Go, Python language bindings }
+- 🌱 I’m currently learning ... { Rust Programming Language, Python language bindings }

 <!---
 duck-bongos/duck-bongos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.